Roberto César (footballer, born 1985)

-Roberto César Zardim Rodrigues, better known as Roberto (Sapiranga, December 19, 1985), is a Brazilian footballer who plays for Vitória.
+Roberto César Zardin Rodrigues, better known as Roberto (born 19 December 1985), is a Brazilian footballer.

 Club career

 Roberto went through a few clubs in Brazil and Niigata in Japan, until he transferred to Avai on April 30, 2009.
 At the beginning of the 2010 season, he was close to a transfer to Coritiba through an exchange by the athlete Marcos Aurélio, but the deal did not go ahead and Roberto stayed in Avaí.